ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 1. Optionally, enter a description of the rule.
 1. Click **Create**.

-## Adding custom resolver forwarding rules using the CLI
+## Adding custom resolver forwarding rules by using the CLI
 {: #cli-add-fwd-rules}
 {: cli}

-To create a custom resolver forwarding rule using the CLI, run the following command:
+To create a custom resolver forwarding rule by using the CLI, run the following command:

 `ibmcloud dns custom-resolver-forwarding-rule-create RESOLVER_ID --type TYPE --match HOSTNAME --dns-svcs IPs [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]`